sa1672ndo/angelauramc.github.io/markdown/wiki/getting_started/INSTALL.md

 :::

 ::: details Google Play
-Google play is currently unavailable.
+Google Play is currently unavailable.
 Sorry!
 Try one of the methods above!
 :::

 ## iOS